AR-15 rifle

 The First Ban On Assault Rifles

-President bill clinton signing the bill into law.
+President Bill Clinton signing the bill into law.

 The Assault Weapons Ban (AWB) of 1994 expanded the definition: “any semi-automatic rifle with a detachable magazine and at least two of the following five items: a folding or telescopic stock; a pistol grip that protrudes conspicuously beneath the action of the weapon; a bayonet mount; a flash suppressor or threaded barrel (a barrel that can accommodate a flash suppressor); or a grenade launcher.”